Board of Governors

 The Board encourages an open communications policy.
 Its members are in attendance at a range of school events, and meet frequently with representatives of the Friends of Cargilfield and the School staff.

 While more formal issues or queries should be addressed to the Headmaster in the first instance, the Chairman of the Board can always be contacted through the school office.
-This can be done by post:
+This can be done by post - see below:

 Clerk to the Governors,